laurasandoval/lau-portfolio/_posts/transantiago-bot.md

 ![Transantiago Bot providing bus ETAs.
 When the next upcoming bus was electric, Transantiago Bot marked it with a small lightning emoji.
 Just for fun.](/assets/design-work/transantiago-bot/transantiago-bot-bus-stop.png)

-To check bus ETAs, users could send the bot a plain stop code—like in the example above—, ask the chatbot in natural language, or just use the persistent menu, from which Transantiago Bot would guide users on what it needed to proceed.
+To check bus ETAs, users could send the bot a plain stop code—like in the example above—or ask the chatbot in natural language.
+Alternatively, they could use the persistent menu, which guided users on what was needed to proceed.

 ![](/assets/design-work/transantiago-bot/transantiago-bot-bus-stop-lightning.png)